LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 isTutorial: false
 date: 2019-01-14 11:44:06 +0000
 level3: ''
+isNew: false

 ---
-To get started, access LivePerson using this link: Add link to login
+To get started, access LivePerson using this link: [https://va-a.authentication.liveperson.net/login.html](https://va-a.authentication.liveperson.net/login.html "https://va-a.authentication.liveperson.net/login.html")

-## Bare-bones: get to the first message
+## Get to the first message

-To get the most basic version of messaging up means you have a generic ‘message us’ button your website and there will be no routing - all agents will receive all messages.
+To get the most basic version of messaging up means you have to insert a generic ‘message us’ button your website.
 Getting to the first message is simple and can be done through three steps:

-1. Your developers or website administrator need to add the LivePerson tag (piece of code) to every page of the website.
-For instructions on how to get the code, click here.
+1. Your website administrators or developers need to add the [LivePerson tag](getting-started-add-the-liveperson-tag-to-your-website.html) (piece of code) to every page of the website where you'd like messaging to appear.
+See instructions on how to [insert the code](getting-started-add-the-liveperson-tag-to-your-website.html).
 2. Create users for the agents that will be taking the conversations.
-To learn how to set up users, click here.
+See how to [set up users](admin-settings-create-and-manage-users.html).
-3. Create a username and login for the agents that will be answering incoming messages.
-4. Once the code is up and an agent is logged into the system, they can begin to take and answer incoming conversations.
+3. Once the code is up and an agent is logged into the system, they can begin to take and answer incoming conversations.

+{: .notice} The basic set up means there will be no routing - every agent will receive all messages

 ## Customize your messaging program